 Flamboyant, adorned with impressions of swords and weapons upon the stone floors.
 The walls are decorated with tapestries of battle scenes from ancient lands.
 Each door is carved with a sword that points upward.
 The rooms of sitters have swords that are gilded, and others have swords that are silver or lacquered.
 Green warders often live in the same apartments as their Aes Sedai.

 Adorned with floral and garden scenery in the common rooms, the Yellow enjoy vibrate colours in their living spaces.
 Healing murals align the hallways, showcasing the great successes of the Yellow Ajah.
 Many of the doors are intricately carved with leaves surrounding the inlay of marble set in the shape of the Flame of Tar Valon.

 The Brown Ajah Quarters

-Due to the unraveling of the pattern, the Brown Quarters switched places with the Novice Quarters for a time, before moving back to the quarters opposite the library.
+Due to the unravelling of the pattern, the Brown Quarters switched places with the Novice Quarters for a time, before moving back to the quarters opposite the library.
 Warm and inviting corridors in rich browns, individual rooms have the air of organised chaos, much like the minds who dwell within.

-The Blue Ajah Quarters:
+The Blue Ajah Quarters

 Not as flamboyant as the Green or Yellow, not quite as plain as the White or Brown.
 Polished and plain doors lead to its interior, brightly coloured winter wall hangings adorn the pale walls of the main hall and common room.
 The floor tiles are set in a wavy pattern of blues, from pale morning sky to deep violet of twilight.